 Working for the government as a private citizen on a military base or elsewhere in a foreign land can be a risky endeavor.
 Work is often labor intensive and sometimes dangerous, especially if your job tasks are performed in Iraq, Afghanistan or Kuwait.
 When you are performing work for a government contractor or a private employer outside of the U.S., you enjoy special protections under the law to ensure you get benefits and coverage when injuries occur.
 En Español.

 The South Carolina Defense Base Act provides broad protection for injured employees of both government contractors and private contractors working on military bases abroad.
 However, you need to know how this Act works and whether it applies to you.
-The Defense Base Act lawyers at The Christmas Law Firm can provide you with personalized advice and assist you in making a claim.
+The Defense Base Act lawyers at Christmas Injury Lawyers can provide you with personalized advice and assist you in making a claim.
 Call the Charleston injury lawyers with our firm for your free consultation to get your case evaluated and to get answers to questions including:

 - Does the Defense Base Act apply to me?